About

 Canus has been operating as a closed working group since 2025.
 The programme has produced the engineering and policy posture that now anchors our institutional engagement.

-This background gives Canus a practical view across both sides of the problem: the energy systems that power AI infrastructure, and the grid-facing behaviour that third parties increasingly need to trust.
+This combination gives Canus a practical view across both sides of the problem the field now faces: the energy systems that power AI infrastructure, and the grid-facing behaviour that third parties increasingly need to trust.

 Engagement with Canus